Formula One regulations: Scoring

 If more than 75% of the scheduled race distance is completed, full points will be awarded.

-Additionally, the fastest lap point will now only be awarded if more than 50% of the scheduled race distance is completed.
 However, these rules do not apply and full points will be awarded when a race is suspended and then resumed, even if the whole race distance cannot be completed in the 3 hour race window.
-However, this is likely to change in 2023, as teams have suggested that shortened resumed races being not covered by this different point structure is due to an error in drafting and will be changed.
+However, this was changed for 2023 thereby satisfying the original intent of the gradual scale system.

 Points are awarded equally to the driver and their constructor; for example, if a driver for one team comes second, eighteen points are added to their season total; if their teammate finished third in the same race, they add fifteen to their total and the team adds 33 (the sum of the drivers' points) to its total.
 The championships are awarded to whichever driver and constructor have the most points at the end of the season.
 In case of a tie, the FIA compares the number of times each driver has finished in each position.
 The championship goes to whichever had the greater number of wins; if they have the same number of wins, it goes to the driver with the greater number of second places, and so on.
 For example, if drivers A and B were tied at the end of a season, and B had six wins and 3 second-place finishes, but A had six wins and four second-place finishes (even if they had fewer third places than B, etc.), then A would be champion.

-On 10 December 2013, it was confirmed that drivers and constructors will score double points in the final Grand Prix from 2014 onwards, but this was abandoned in the weeks following the 2014 season.
+On 10 December 2013, it was confirmed that drivers and constructors would score double points in the final Grand Prix from 2014 onwards, but this was abandoned in the weeks following the 2014 season.